Mail and Wire Fraud Defense Attorney

-This has to do with someone devising a fraudulent scheme and using the United States mail to carry out that scheme.
+This involves someone devising a fraudulent scheme and using the United States mail to carry it out.

-Obviously, in order to be convicted of a federal mail or wire fraud charge, it's going to have to be shown that you knew that whatever the alleged scheme is, was going on, you participated in it, and you had the intent to defraud somebody.
-Our federal criminal defense lawyers are providing an overview below.
+Obviously, in order to be convicted of a federal mail or wire fraud charge, it's going to have to be shown that you knew that whatever the alleged scheme was going on, you participated in it, and you had the intent to defraud somebody.
+Our federal criminal defense lawyers provide an overview below.

-When it comes to fraud in the mail, the US government will typically get involved because of the sophistication level that's usually attendant in these types of criminal cases.
+The US government typically gets involved in mail fraud cases because of the sophistication level usually attendant on these types of criminal cases.

-These cases can be prosecuted at the state level as well, but usually, what I've seen over the course of the last twenty-five years is that if the mail are being used, a fraudulent scheme is done, and large sums of money are somehow are on the other end of it, then I usually see the federal government getting involved with it.
+These cases can be prosecuted at the state level as well, but what I've seen over the course of the last twenty-five years is that if the mail is being used, a fraudulent scheme is being conducted, and large sums of money are somehow involved, then I usually see the federal government getting involved.

-For a federal wire or mail case to be successfully defended, you will have to find an attorney that knows how to deal with a fact pattern that may be complicated and labor-intensive.
+For a federal wire or mail case to be successfully defended, it's crucial to have an attorney who is adept at dealing with complex and labor-intensive fact patterns.
 The key is to break things down, identify what is really going on, and simplify the situation so that the matter can be successfully defended.
+Having the right legal representation can provide you with the reassurance and support you need during this challenging time.

-Once the case is clearly defined…then the decision can be made whether to litigate or plea bargain.
-We have the ability to assist you in making the correct decision in a Federal case.
-If you do not make the correct decision in a federal case…from the beginning…consequences will be grave.
+Once the case is clearly defined, the decision can be made whether to litigate or plea bargain.
+We can assist you in making the correct decision in a Federal case.
+If you do not make the correct decision in a federal case…from the beginning…, the consequences will be grave.

-I encourage you to call us, get us the information you have (in advance of the meeting, if possible), and then meet with us face to face, and we will start the process of dealing with a tough Federal system.
-When evaluating a mail fraud or wire fraud case, federal authorities are typically looking at whether a person used interstate commerce to commit a crime.
+I encourage you to call us, get us the information you have (in advance of the meeting, if possible), and then meet with us face-to-face.
+We will start the process of dealing with a tough Federal system.
+When evaluating a mail fraud or wire fraud case, federal authorities typically look at whether a person used interstate commerce to commit a crime.

-More and more computers and the Internet are a means to commit crimes in the United States.
-The Federal Government will prosecute cases where the mail is used to defraud a person or entity (like a bank) out of money as well.
+More and more computers and the Internet are being used to commit crimes in the United States.
+The Federal Government will also prosecute cases where mail is used to defraud a person or entity (like a bank) out of money.
 Our federal criminal defense law firm has successfully handled many cases where a person is charged with defrauding a person, bank, or other entity.

 We have been involved with Federal cases in Los Angeles that involve hundreds, thousands, and even millions of dollars.
 Federal authorities do not usually get involved in a case unless a substantial loss is claimed.
-It is imperative that you come to see us immediately…before a mistake is made that costs you money, stress, and your freedom.
+It would be best if you came to see us immediately…before a mistake is made that costs you money, stress, and your freedom.

-If you are serious about hiring a top-level skilled federal criminal defense attorney, I will personally meet with you and begin the process of putting the nightmare you find yourself in…behind you.
+Suppose you are serious about hiring a top-level, skilled federal criminal defense attorney.
+In that case, I will personally meet with you and begin the process of putting the nightmare you find yourself in…behind you.
 Call and ask to meet or talk to Ron Hedding (213) 542-0994.

 MAIL FRAUD – 18 U.S.C. § 1341